Let's challenge the status quo.

 I'm hoping that if like me, you worked to support marginalized people through 2020, you are fed up, and ready to punch up and disrupt the way our sector works.

-I'm not selling anything and I don't have all the answers, but this shift is needed.
-I'd like to create some space here for us to collaborate, and I have a few ideas to contribute - some alternate narratives, to help us change the story and challenge the status quo together, whether it be in staff meetings, board meetings, or meetings with our elected policymakers.
+I'm not selling anything and I have more questions than answers, but this shift is needed.
+I'd like to create some space here for us to collaborate, and I have a few ideas to contribute - some alternate narratives, to help us change the story and challenge the status quo together, whether it be in water cooler convos, staff and board meetings, or meetings with our elected policymakers.

 So that's what I'll be serving up here moving forward - rants, riffs, and alternate narratives to help us, as John Lewis famously said, "make good trouble."
 The site is under construction to reflect this shift.
 I hope you'll stick around.